 The computer attendance database is the official record of attendance.
 The official record may be challenged by filing an attendance appeal within five (5) calendar days following the end of a session.
-Without an appeal, after the fourteenth calendar day following the end of the session, the computer attendance database shall be considered final.
+Without an appeal, after the 14th calendar day following the end of the term/module, the computer attendance database shall be considered final.

-LEAVE OF ABSENCE POLICY (MODULAR PROGRAMS ONLY)
+LEAVE OF ABSENCE POLICY